 Finding.
 The implementation of the above FEIR mitigation measures will reduce the significant hazardous materials impact to a less than significant level.
+Therefore, changes or alterations have been required in, or incorporated into, the Project that avoid or substantially lessen the significant environmental effects identified in the EIR (14 California Code of Regulations § 15091(a)(1)).

-6. Cultural Resources
+4. Cultural Resources

-6.1 Impact.
+4.1 Impact CUL-1.
 Future development on the project site could impact as yet unrecorded subsurface cultural resources.